-Professional imagery is very important to the university.
-Use of high quality photography can greatly benefit outfacing publications and departmental websites etc.
+Professional imagery is key to supporting the University brand.
+The use of high quality photography can greatly benefit outfacing publications and departmental websites etc.

 We are available for all types of photographic work from events and conferences to portraits and architecture.
 See our Gallery pages to see some of our current work.